 Social recruitment isn’t just about posting job vacancies.
-Our employer branding statistics show how employer branding specialists also create social media content about celebrations, new starters, tours of the workplace, employees at work, and more.
+Our employer branding statistics show that employer branding specialists also create social media content about celebrations, new starters, tours of the workplace, employees at work, and more.

-See more content ideas and examples below.
+See more social media content ideas and examples below.